Courage to Manage Poor Performance: Leadership Guidelines

 Do You Have the Courage to Manage Poor Performance?

-To be a good new manager, you must have the courage to manage poor performance.
-Do you think you can transition from the tame kitty to a bold new leader?
-It all starts by setting clear performance standards and then understanding how each person sees their work and how they want to contribute.
+To be an effective new manager, you must have the courage to manage poor performance head-on.
+Can you move from being a teammate to a confident, decisive leader?
+It starts with setting clear performance standards and then understanding how each person views their work and how they want to contribute.

 Evaluating Who Should Stay and Who Should Go